-Outcomes of the use of directed consultation in rural schools.
-Directed consultation was developed in low-resource elementary and middle schools (e.g., Cadwallader et al., 2002; Farmer, Goforth et al., 2006; Gut et al., 2004).
+Directed consultation was developed in low-resource elementary and middle schools (e.g., Cadwallader et al., 2002; Farmer, Goforth, et al., 2006; Gut et al., 2004).
 Following the development work, a series of randomized control trials were conducted in the Rural Early Adolescent Learning (REAL) Project.
-This involved 36 low-resource rural schools in nine states across the United States to evaluate the impact of the Supporting Early Adolescent Learning and Social Success (SEALS) program which consists of the Behavioral, Academic, and Social Engagement (BASE) model as well as content related to early adolescent development and the transition to middle school (see Farmer et al., 2013).
-The BASE model is composed of three components: Competent Enhancement Behavior Management (CEBM: Farmer et al., 2006); Academic Engagement Enhancement (AEE: Gut et al., 2004; Rizzo et al., 2017) and Social Dynamics Management (SDM: Farmer, Chen et al., 2016; Farmer, Dawes et al., 2017).
+This involved 36 low-resource rural schools in nine states across the United States to evaluate the impact of the Supporting Early Adolescent Learning and Social Success (SEALS) program, which consists of the Behavioral, Academic, and Social Engagement (BASE) model as well as content related to early adolescent development and the transition to middle school (see Farmer et al., 2013).
+The BASE model is composed of three components: Competent Enhancement Behavior Management (CEBM; Farmer, Goforth, et al., 2006), Academic Engagement Enhancement (AEE; Gut et al., 2004; Rizzo et al., 2017), and Social Dynamics Management (SDM; Farmer, Chen, et al., 2016; Farmer et al., 2018).
 The CEBM component focuses on helping teachers establish a proactive structure and positive strategies to promote and reinforce students' productive behavior while using difficulties as opportunities to teach appropriate behavior.
 The AEE component involves helping teachers develop a format to organize, pace, and reinforce instructional activities to maintain the attention and involvement of all students including those with learning problems.
 The SDM component is designed to enhance teachers' awareness of classroom social dynamics and teach them how to use this knowledge to foster natural social supports for academic engagement and positive classroom behavior (Farmer et al., 2013).

-The review below provides a brief summary of the Project REAL sample and outcomes of the RCT to evaluate the directed consultation model (see Farmer & Hamm, 2016; Farmer et al., 2013; Hamm, Farmer, Lambert, & Gravelle, 2014).
-General education 6th grade teachers in intervention and control schools were invited to participate and 100% (188 teachers) consented.
-Likewise, 6th grade students in general education classes were invited to participate and nearly 60% (2453 students) returned parental consent.
+The review following provides a brief summary of the Project REAL sample and outcomes of the randomized controlled trial (RCT) to evaluate the directed consultation model (see Farmer & Hamm, 2016; Farmer et al., 2013; Hamm, Farmer, Lambert, & Gravelle, 2014).
+General education sixth-grade teachers in intervention and control schools were invited to participate and 100% (188 teachers) consented.
+Likewise, sixth-grade students in general education classes were invited to participate and nearly 60% (2,453 students) returned parental consent.
 Over 35% of the sample were members of an ethnic minority group: 26% African American, 4% Latino, and 6% Native American.